Lovelace-Learning-Labs/ads-learn-lms/03-red-black-trees/02-red-black-tree-rules.md

-# Title
+# Red-Black-Tree Rules

 ## Learning Objectives

-By the end of this lesson you will be able to:
+By the end of this module, students will be able to...

-* First Objective
-* [at least one]
-* [no more than four]
+* **Define** the terms red-black tree, black-depth and rebalance
+* **Explain** how, by following a set of rules, red-black trees can keep themselves balanced as they grow
+* **List** the red-black tree rules

 ## Lesson Content

-[Can be written content, videos, slides, images, gifs, etc. Think about including a rationale as the first few sentences/paragraph if you feel the lesson requires significant motivation or context.
-Examples of markdown formatting are at https://learn-2.galvanize.com/cohorts/667/blocks/13/content_files/walkthrough/03b-markdown-examples.md]
+# TODO Panopto Link

 ## Challenges

-[It's recommended that each lesson has at least one challenge.
-Challenges make the content interactive and give instructors visibility into student learning.
-These challenge can be spread out in between content, or can be at the end of the lesson.
-Examples of all challenge types are in this unit -- https://learn-2.galvanize.com/cohorts/667/blocks/13/content_files/Multiple-Choice-Challenge.md]